Astros vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in two straight games.
-In his last five games he is hitting .421 with a double, a triple, a home run, four walks and three RBI.
+- Kwan has picked up a hit in three games in a row.
+During his last five outings he is batting .421 with a double, a triple, a home run, three walks and two RBI.

 Kwan Recent Games